In this Digital Altitude review, you will learn that it is all about whom you want to believe. There are often two sides to every story.

 About Digital Altitude

 Digital Altitude is not selling a traditional type of product in any industry.
 It is not part of the health & Beauty industry or any similar marketing concept.
 Instead, it was created by Michael Force, who claims to be a former marine that sells business training.

 His only product is different levels of training that are backed by a lot of hype.
-That hype tells you that he made over $1300 in 7 days and then over $17,000 in his first month.
+That hype tells you that he made over $1300 in 7 days and then $17,000 in his first month.

-In fact, he says that he built his first multi-million dollar company before he was 27, which is why so many people listened to him.
+He says that he built his first multi-million dollar company before he was 27, which is why so many people listened to him.
 But there is more to the story than just the hype.

 Digital Altitude Review Product line

-In the Aspire program, which is the first product you need to buy, you are advised that selling high ticket items is the way to make a lot of money.
+In the Aspire program, which is the first product you need to buy, you are advised that selling high-ticket items is the way to make a lot of money.
 At this level, you can earn a 40% commission at the $37 a month level, 50% at the $60 level, and 60% at the $127 level.